cosmos/sdk-tutorials/starport-blog/01-index.md

 ## x/blog/client/cli/tx.go

-In the `import` block, make sure to import these six additional packages:
+In the `import` block, make sure to import these five additional packages:

 ```go
 import (